rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Features.md

 **User Story**: As a user, I want to see my progress toward daily goals for each habit, so that I can understand what I need to do to unlock POWER+ Mode.

 **Functional Requirements**:
+- Reuse donut and arc gauge components for historical context, supplemented with mini sparklines
-- Circular progress indicators for each habit
+- Circular progress indicators for each habit with trend overlays
 - Completion percentages and actual vs. goal times
 - Visual distinction between completed and incomplete habits
 - Grid layout for easy scanning